ntbrito/checkout-com/readme.md

 #### A note on DNS
 I did not configure DNS because that would involve registering a domain.
-To access the service we must look at the DNS name of the loadbalancer, in my case pointing the browser to http://checkout-1510521244.eu-west-2.elb.amazonaws.com/ will open the website.
+To access the service we must look at the DNS name of the loadbalancer, in my case pointing the browser to http://checkout-1510984321.eu-west-2.elb.amazonaws.com/ will open the website.
 Another problem indirectly related with the lack of a DNS name is that I can not have an SSL certificate and encrypt the traffic using HTTPS.

 #### Documentation
-You can find more details about networking on the pdf file Checkout.com.pdf.
+You can find more details about networking on the pdf file Checkout.com-Scaling.pdf.

-Jenkins password
-checkout
-checkout@2022